 Playwriting; Stage Directing; Theatre Design; Public Speaking; Arts Management; Theatre and Community

-Christopher Shorr directs the Theatre Program on campus and is the Artistic Director of the Moravian College Theatre Company.
+Christopher Shorr directs the Theatre Program on campus and is the Artistic Director of the Moravian University Theatre Company.
 In the English Department, he teaches Public Speaking, Art of Theatre and Playwriting.

 Primarily a stage director, designer and playwright, Shorr has also worked as an actor and composer for theatre.
 His work has been seen in New York, New Jersey, Massachusetts, Maryland, Pennsylvania and Virginia, and internationally in Romania, Hungary, Italy and the Czech Republic.
 Through his work, he strives to prevent audiences, students, collaborators, and himself from succumbing to complacency.
 He is particularly interested in creating new theatre pieces and in aggressively re-working classic texts.
 He holds a BA in Theatre Arts from Drew University, and an MFA in Stage Directing from Virginia Commonwealth University.